dustinpfister/hexo_sitesource/source/_posts/canvas-separation-of-concerns-model-and-view.md

 categories: canvas
 date: 2017-08-29 10:23:00
 id : 33
-updated: 2017-8-30 16:22:30
+updated: 2017-8-30 16:33:10
-version: 1.1
+version: 1.2
 ---

 In my first [getting started post](/2017/05/17/canvas-getting-started/) on html 5 canvas I made a simple example on how to quickly throw together a canvas project in a way in which I usually do so.
 If it is something stupid simple things like [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) does not strike me as something that is that important.
-However if I do start to put together something that is a little advanced, it does become important as a means to avoid writing spaghetti code.
+However if I do start to put together something that is a little advanced, it does become important as a means of avoiding writing the dreaded spaghetti code.

 <!-- more -->